Sampath-Lokuge/PersonalDebtTracker/README.md

-# Personal Debt Tracker

-Personal Debt Tracker Ionic2 App
+# Personal Debt Tracker App

-This app is not for log bank loans or stuff like that.Just to keep track of those $100 you borrowed to complete the money for the new PC.
+This app is not for loging bank loans or stuff like that.Just to keep track of those $300 you borrowed to complete the money for the new PC.

+Tech stack

+Ionic2
+Angular
+AngularFire2
+Firebase
+Native camera plugin